-French casement windows come with two sashes that crank out for dual ventilation and can offer you a wide-open view.
+French casement windows come with two sashes that crank open for dual ventilation and can give you a wide-open view.
 Our foldaway casement cranks have the ability to stay clear of roomside window treatments, and both sashes firmly lock with a lone handle.

 Push-Out Casement Windows

-Push-out casement windows open with a turn of a handle and a light push.
-Our traditional-style, push-out casement windows have wide, wood sash frames and historical stays that hold windows open wide.
-The contemporary version is created with a narrower frame to complement the style of the other windows in your home.
+Push-out casement windows open with a turn of a handle and a gentle push.
+Our traditional-style, push-out casement windows feature wide, wood sash frames and historical stays that hold windows open wide.
+The contemporary version is created with a narrower frame to accompany the style of the other windows styles.

 Push-Out French Casement Windows

-Push-out French casement windows have dual sashes that swing open from its midpoint with a soft push and can offer you an unobstructed view.
-They are made with matching handles; traditional wide, wood sash frames; and historical stays that hold them in place while open.
+Push-out French casement windows come with dual sashes that swing open from its midpoint with a soft push and offer an unobstructed view.
+They're made with matching handles; traditional wide, wood sash frames; and historical stays that hold them in place while open.

 In-Swing Casement Windows

-In-swing casement windows open in to your home, as opposed to outside.
-Simply turn the handle and pull.
-They’re great for areas where a swing-out sash can get in the way, such as above a flower box or beside a pathway.
+In-swing casement windows open inward, instead of outward.
+All you have to do is turn the handle and pull.
+They’re ideal for areas where a swing-out sash can get in the way, such as above a flower box.

 In-Swing French Casement Windows

-In-swing French casement windows are made with dual sashes that pull open into your home, instead of swinging outside.
-Unlike standard two-wide casement windows, these windows can provide an unobstructed view.
+In-swing French casement windows are made with dual sashes that swing inward.
+Unlike standard two-wide casement windows, these windows give an unobstructed view.

-With European styling, tilt-turn windows provide dual functionality.
-The sash opens on two sides to allow airflow.
-Simply turn the handle 90 degrees to swing the window sash open in to your home for a good view and a full breeze.
-Or, if you want just a small amount of fresh air, a 180-degree turn of the handle tilts the sash inside to vent from the top.
+With European styling, tilt-turn windows offer dual functionality.
+The sash opens on two sides for additional airflow.
+The handle can be moved 90 degrees to tilt the window inward for the most breeze.
+A 180-degree turn of the handle tilts the sash inside to vent from the top.

-Hopper windows are like awning windows, but they vent at the top and open into your home instead of outside of it.
-Hopper windows are normally put in over doors and other windows to add additional light and ventilation.
+Hopper windows are like awning windows, but they vent at the top and open inward, instead of outward.
+Hopper windows are normally placed over doors and other windows to allow for additional light and ventilation.